-Somewhere along the way, snacks immediately following youth athletics got complicated – not to mention unhealthy!
-What used to be orange slices and water has turned into the complex organization of salty and sugar-laden treats and drinks.
+Somewhere along the way, snacks immediately following youth athletic events got complicated – not to mention unhealthy!
+What used to be orange slices and water has turned into the complex coordination of salty and sugar-laden treats and drinks.

-As a dietitian in the Center for Better Health and Nutrition and HealthWorks! programs, I would love to see these post-sports snacks and drinks get back to their original intent and purpose – to replenish fluids lost during games, to give a quick boost of energy, and to provide the nutrition needed for recovery.
+As a dietitian in the Center for Better Health and Nutrition and HealthWorks! programs, I would love to see these post-sports snacks and drinks get back to their original intent – to replenish fluids lost during games, give a quick boost of energy, and provide the nutrition needed for recovery.

 Young athletes need a well-balanced diet to support growth and perform their best.
-Two key nutrients to help accomplish this are carbohydrates and protein.
-Carbohydrates supply energy and aid in muscle recovery.
-Good choices for this include whole grains and fruit.
+Two key nutrients that help accomplish that are carbohydrates and protein.
+Carbohydrates supply energy and aid in recovery.
+Good choices include whole grains and fruit.
 Protein helps build and repair muscles.
 Healthy examples include fish, low fat dairy, nuts, soy and lean meats and poultry.